Siti Munirah Jusoh

 Siti Munirah Jusoh, (born 25 May 1987 in Terengganu) is a former professional squash player who represented Malaysia.
 She reached a career-high world ranking of World No. 33 in October 2012.
+She was coached by Ahmed Malik, a professional squash coach formerly from Pakistan.

 Career

 In 2012, she was part of the Malaysian team that won the bronze medal at the 2012 Women's World Team Squash Championships.